 It is not just physical activity that causes a crash, it is mental activity as well.

-There have been a lot of posts on the ME community of sufferers in a crash and also out and about looking like anyone else.
-One of the most upsetting things is the disbelief that people do not think they are ill and just making it up or are lazy.
-Very early on I was given a great piece of advise that we will get comments like this, but she needs her parents to believe her.
+There have been a lot of posts on the ME community of sufferers in a crash.
+And also out and about looking like anyone else.
+One of the most upsetting things is the disbelief that people do not think they are ill.
+That they are just making it up or are lazy.
+Very early on I was given a great piece of advise that we will get comments like this.
+But she needs her parents to believe her.
 If you know someone who has ME please believe in what they are saying.

 How many times, have we been told this, unfortunately it has the totally opposite effect and the sufferer will go into a crash, which is when they just can not do anything due to pain and extreme fatigue.

-As already said, if you know someone who has ME, and you manage to catch up with them, see them out, then be happy for them, because this is a major accomplishment for them, and the sad probability that later that day or the next day they will be bedbound.
+As already said, if you know someone who has ME, and you manage to catch up with them, see them out.
+Please be happy for them, because this is a major accomplishment for them.
+The sad probability that later that day or the next day they will be bedbound.

 Please feel free to comment,share or ask questions.